 North Carolina requires that every car insurance policy sold in the state include both uninsured motorist bodily injury coverage and uninsured motorist property damage insurance.
 Underinsured motorist coverage may be required depending on how much coverage you carry under your policy.
 This coverage is crucial if you end up in a car accident with an uninsured driver, or one whose liability policy won't cover your losses.

-For more information on North Carolina's motor vehicle insurance requirements straight from the state, check out these resources from the North Carolina Department of Transportation:
+For more information on North Carolina's motor vehicle insurance requirements straight from the state, check out these resources: